nathphoenix/LInux_Basics/docker_tutorial.md

 kubectl describe service hello-python-service

-HOW TO RUNA DOCKER FILE WITHOUT DOCKER COMPOSE docker build -t <image_name> .
+HOW TO RUNA DOCKER FILE WITHOUT DOCKER COMPOSE image_name can be any name since we are not using a docker-compose docker build -t <image_name> .

 HOW TO VIEW ALL RUNNING IMAGES